From the Moonville Rail Trail website:

 in Ohio as part of the Parks on the Air (POTA; link) program.

-right-of-way, from the village of Mineral through Zaleski State Forest, diverted from the rail trail to ride to Grouse Point Trailhead
+right-of-way, from the village of Mineral through Zaleski State Forest, diverting from the rail trail near Lake

-Eric started his ride on the Moonville Rail Trail just about 1720 UTC and soon encountered
+Eric began his ride on the leaf-covered Moonville Rail Trail at 1654 UTC and soon encountered

 the first landmark of the ride: the 120' long, timber-lined King's Hollow Tunnel.